stateless-minds/cyber-giftonomy/README.md

 ./cmd/ipfs/ipfs daemon --enable-pubsub-experiment
 ```
 7. Navigate to <a href="https://ipfs.io/ipns/k51qzi5uqu5dk32d3b06vug3radhkdh3i47vtbvzxbi2k7if8f2qahqidse46c">Cyber Giftonomy</a>
-8. If you like the game consider pinning it to your local node so that you become a permanent host of it while you have IPFS daemon running
+8. If you like the app consider pinning it to your local node so that you become a permanent host of it while you have IPFS daemon running
 ![SetPinning](./assets/pin.png)
 ![PinToLocalNode](./assets/pin-to-local-node.png)